Skip to main content

 Statement for creating the table:

-CREATE TABLE IF NOT EXISTS detail (
+CREATE TABLE detail (

 event_time DATETIME NOT NULL COMMENT "datetime of event",